-Reduce vaccine development time by optimizing processes with AI.
+Reduce vaccine development time by optimising processes with AI.
 GSK wants to ensure the accuracy and consistency of these processes in order to bring its vaccines to the people who need them.

 Technical Research & Development is an essential part of vaccine design.
 The department’s goal is to develop vaccines that will relieve the burden of disease.
 This requires a great amount of strictly regulated processes to ensure the highest standards of safety and quality.
 The processes involved are long, but crucial: new vaccines can take decades before they go to market.

-GSK is substantially investing in AI, machine learning and data science to optimize vaccine design processes.
+GSK is substantially investing in AI, machine learning and data science to optimise vaccine design processes.
 Radix worked with GSK on one specific process of vaccine design: colony forming units (CFU) counting.

 The solution needed to be:

-Paul Smyth, Senior Manager Data Science Capabilities at GSK: “We really wanted to focus on our technicians’ well-being by helping them with this tedious task.
-We knew right away that we could use AI and machine learning to optimize CFU counting.
+“We really wanted to focus on our technicians’ well-being by helping them with this tedious task.
+We knew right away that we could use AI and machine learning to optimise CFU counting.
 We developed a first internal proof of concept, which we wanted to take to the next level.
 That’s where Radix helped us.
 They developed a solution to gain time and consistency, while maintaining human-level accuracy – a precondition when dealing with something as vital as vaccines.”

 In full collaboration with GSK’s team, the first working prototype of the solution was ready in 2 weeks.
 After 4 weeks, Radix had developed a fully-functioning internal web interface with back-end and front-end where technicians could upload pictures of CFU.
 Radix’s machine learning model would then count the CFU and identify all the elements therein.
 The application also allowed users to create a custom reporting.